jworth/interpretation/course/content/en/about.md

 **"Interpretation"** is an open class in critical visual storytelling and a PhD research project.

-The paedagogy has been designed by Jonathan Worth, Open Lab, Newcastle University, UK, and is run in association with
+The pedagogy has been designed by Jonathan Worth, Open Lab, Newcastle University, UK, and is run in association with
 - World Press Photo Foundation
-- Leuphana University, Germany
 - ArtEZ University, the Netherlands
 - University of California Irvine, USA.